In this article, we will explore 10 common stock market mistakes – and how to avoid them.

 - Here’s Why You Need to Invest in Index Funds

 - Time in the Market Beats Timing the Market

 9 – Emotional Investing

-When the market goes up, people rush to buy high flying stocks because they fear missing out on the gains.
-When the market goes down, people panic sell falling stocks because they fear losing all of their money.
+When the market goes up, people rush to buy high-flying stocks because they fear missing out on the gains.
+When the market goes down, people panic-sell their falling stocks because they fear losing all of their money.
 Both of these strategies are short-sighted.